eepgwde/pyeg0/rvlt0/README.md

 consider the COMPLETED payments.
 (The non-COMPLETED transactions could be tallied for their transaction costs, but not in this analysis.)

+Some of the DECLINED transactions are ridiculously large.

 Some qualifications are refinements might be:

   state the value of transactions that are non-COMPLETED